usaid-cs/yesterday-i-learned/random.md

 1. The Frito Company merged with H.W.
 Lay & Co. in 1961.
 They kept making Lays chips all while being owned by PepsiCo.
 Fun Fact: Lays chips are PepsiCo's third largest brand, after Pepsi and Mountain Dew.
 1. Foam rings around the [beer] glass are a sign that the glass was cleaned properly.
 1. To ["curve someone"](https://i.redd.it/xdu6i6ypy9sz.jpg) is to reject someone.
-1. "Having your screen on 40% of the time", for three years, is roughly 10000 hours.
-I say roughly because of leap years, daylight savings, and that I omitted 500 hours.
 1. On Uber/Lyft decreasing public transit use: ["While ridesharing supports pooling, it also wastes "deadhead" passengerless miles between fares.
 As a result, ridesharing actually increases total vehicle miles traveled."](https://news.ycombinator.com/item?id=15478078)
 1. [Hockey rink ice is painted white.](https://youtu.be/7hT3yfuLPIU)
 1. /r/trees is about marijuana. /r/marijuanaenthusiasts is about trees.